m4rshan/-DEC-dual-embedding-cross-check/README.md

 # 📘 Dual Embedding Cross-Check (DEC)
 *A simple, low-cost method for LLM hallucination and drift detection using dual semantic spaces*

+The goal was to reduce compute while simultaneously increasing accuracy.
+To make a 20B parameter model as reliable as a 70B one.
+And give GPUs and RAM back to gamers.

 ---

 ## ✨ Overview